 The Drug Pusher

 This psychiatrist thinks medications will solve all your problems — and won’t listen to you if you think they don’t.
-In my early twenties, after having a mild breakdown, I ran into one of these types, whose solution for me was prescribing large doses of an antipsychotic.
+In my early twenties, after having a mild breakdown, I ran into one of these types, whose solution for me was prescribing large doses of an neuroleptics.
 Week after week, I sobbed that the meds didn’t help, and, worse, that they turned the whole world into incomprehensible pudding.
 He just nodded and hmmm-hmmmed and made notes on his stupid, little pad.

-When I finally understood that he didn’t care what I was thinking — he just wanted me sedated — I managed to quit him and the antipsychotics, and pull myself together on my own, for a while.
+When I finally understood that he didn’t care what I was thinking — he just wanted me sedated — I managed to quit him and the pills, and pull myself together on my own, for a while.
 You can probably tell I still hold a tiny grudge.
-But don’t get me wrong, with the help of a good psychiatrist, who listened to me, I found that I respond well to Adderall — and it’s helped change my life.
+But don’t get me wrong, with the help of a good psychiatrist, who listened to me, I found that I respond well to medication — and it’s helped change my life.
 But the key to the whole deal is the listening part.

 If you’re ever in the middle of a therapy session and you get the impression that you’re a lab rat being nudged through a maze of leading questions that seem to have right or wrong answers, your doctor might be a Researcher.
 These therapists are trouble.

 For one, they dehumanize, reducing you to the sum of your symptoms (this is a common trap patients and doctors both have to be careful to avoid).
 Even worse, Researchers are only interested in you as a test case for their pet theories.
 In total, they have very little real interest in your welfare — especially if what you say and/or do doesn’t end up supporting their theory.
-When you find yourself pushed into a corner you don’t recognize, and stamped with labels you don’t agree with, jump out of the maze, scamper for the exit, and find a doctor who doesn’t want waste your time trying to stick you in a box.
+When you find yourself pushed into a corner you don’t recognize, and stamped with labels you don’t agree with, jump out of the maze, scamper for the exit, and find a doctor who doesn’t want to waste your time trying to stick you in a box.

 I like a joke as much as the next guy, but not so much when it’s on me.
 How would you feel if you took your car to the shop for a safety check, and found your mechanic shaking his head and smiling patiently at the oh-so-amusing disrepair of the brakes and power steering?